vedant-kakde/Auto-Pilot/README.md

 # AUTOMATED-PYTHON-MENU

 🔰 Created a Automated python menu for performing some tasks and setups of  Linux, AWS, Docker, Ansible, Webserver and many more on Local machine or Remote machine.
+🔰 Complete idea is to convert it into a voice based program or a web application so that setups/tasks can be performed on any system remotely through simple voice commands.

 - Video Demonstration: https://lnkd.in/d4UfgKx